CondeNast/launch-vehicle-fbm/README.md

   * `senderId` The ID of the sender
   * `payload` Direct access to `event.postback.payload`

+#### Other Events
+* `app.starting` signal that the `Messenger.start` has been called and the application is in the process of coming online
+* `app.started` signal that the SDK's Express server is now listening on the specified `port` and ready for requests
 * `finish` (optional) Signal that you're done processing.
 This is mostly useful for your tests when you have Promise chains.
 The SDK currently does nothing with this event.